guilhemVB/Pegase/UPGRADE.md

 - Add title to budget destination part

-## v1.0.0
+## v0.2.0

-- Create new Bundle for calculator
+- Create new Bundle for calculator -> not use for the moment
+- Use material design library